manilpuri9/DevOps-for-CI-CD/README.md

         docker run -d -p 80:80 -v manilpuri9.github.io/:/var/www/html portfolio:latest

    13. Now whenever new commit is done, new image is made in the slave machine and it is hosted in the container at port 80.

+## System configration and Deployment using Ansible
+   Ansible is a configuration management and provisioning tool, similar to Chef, Puppet or Salt.
+   I am using it for again hosting my portfolio site in AWS EC2 instance.

+   1.
+   2.
+   3.
+   4.
+   5.